 TypoScriptFrontendController: Custom indexers or plugins that use$GLOBALS['TSFE']must migrate to request attributes / the new frontend simulation.- TCA:

-ctrl.searchFieldsis dropped in v14 in favour of'searchable' => trueper column (primarily affects backend search, not Index Queue field mappings).
+ctrl.searchFieldsis removed in v14 in favour of'searchable' => trueper column (primarily affects the backend search, not the Index Queue field mappings).

 Production Checklist